-Remember the least of these.
+Remember the least of us.

 Higher intelligence grants no divine right to oppress

-but an elder sibling responsibility to protect.
+but a divine responsibility to protect.

-that’s dressed in jeans and a t-shirt
+who dress in jeans and a t-shirt

-so it can pass as normal.
+so they can pass as normal.

 - Son of Man (shepherd, the King) [1st]